 Gastric cancer and gastritis have some similar symptoms, and they are as follows:

 - Early satiety (feeling full soon after eating)

-Gastric cancer is more prevalent in Asia than Western countries, accounting for 50% of worldwide stomach cancer cases.
-It is thought to be associated with Helicobacter Pylori infection, a bacteria that causes gastritis/duodenitis and stomach/duodenum ulcers.
-Additionally, gastritis causes chronic damage to the stomach lining, which marginally increases the risk of gastric cancer.
+Gastric cancer is more prevalent in Asia than in Western countries, accounting for 50% of stomach cancer cases worldwide.
+It is thought to be associated with Helicobacter Pylori infection, a bacterial infection that causes gastritis/duodenitis and stomach/duodenum ulcers.
+Additionally, chronic gastritis may damage the stomach lining, marginally increasing your risk of gastric cancer.

 Is Gastrointestinal Cancer curable?

 Depending on the stage at which the cancer is diagnosed, it may or may not be curable.
 For instance, in an early stage when the tumour is relatively small and has not spread beyond the organ itself, it may be curable after surgical removal of the tumour and chemotherapy/radiotherapy.

 However, in late-stage cancers, when the tumour is too large to be removed safely or has spread to other parts of the body (metastatic cancer), there is a poorer prognosis.
 Treatment for those with late-stage stomach cancer will be focused on managing symptoms, reducing pain and discomfort, or shrinking the tumour, but it cannot be cured.

 What are the Treatments available for Gastrointestinal Cancer?

 The aim of cancer treatment can be to cure and achieve control or to palliate symptoms and provide comfort care.
 Gastrointestinal cancer treatment will vary from patient to patient and is personalised according to the type and stage of cancer, the patient’s choice, and long-term care goals, and should be discussed in detail with your